w0826103/WEB315_Summer23_ThemePunjabiCulture/README.md

 5. created modals folder with theme punjabi culture in it
 6. 6 properties are created with ID, date ,time annotation
 7. EF Tools are installed
+8. Used the Scaffolding terminal commands to build out your CRUD pages for model.
+Document the commands in the Readme.md.

     dotnet tool install --global dotnet-ef --version 5